ibm-cloud-architecture/refarch-asset-analytics/asset-consumer-function/README.md

 [INFO] ------------------------------------------------------------------------
 ```

 Now, see if these assets are persisted in your database.
+You have two options:
+1. Point your web browser to the asset manager microservice URL:  http://assetmgr.greencompute.ibmcase.com/assetmanager/assets

+Or ...

+2. Connect to the Cassandra pod and use cqlsh

 ```
 $ kubectl exec -ti cassandra-0 cqlsh -n greencompute